spinnaker/spinnaker.github.io/setup/security/ssl.md

 1. Generate a certificate signing request for Gate.
 Specify `localhost` or Gate's eventual fully-qualified domain name (FQDN) as the Common Name (CN).

-    This will prompt for the pass phrase for `gate.key`.
+    This command below references the pass phrase environment variable used to decrypt the key `gate.key`.

     ```bash
     openssl req \